Elliot Daly: England

-Daly was named in the England team to face France at Twickenham in the first game of the 2017 Six Nations on Saturday 4 February.
+Daly was named in the England team to face France at Twickenham in the first game of the 2017 Six Nations on 4 February.
 He scored a long-range penalty and was denied a try by a last-gasp tackle from the French.
-Daly started on the wing again against Wales in Cardiff on Saturday 11 February.
-With England losing 16-14 and 5 minutes left on the clock, Daly took a pass from Owen Farrell, escaped the clutches of Alex Cuthbert and sprinted 20 metres to dive over in the corner, winning the match for England.
+Daly started on the wing again against Wales in Cardiff on 11 February.
+With England losing 16-14 and five minutes left on the clock, Daly took a pass from Owen Farrell, escaped the clutches of Alex Cuthbert and sprinted 20 metres to dive over in the corner, winning the match for England.
 Daly scored his second try of the tournament during England's 36–15 win over Italy.
 In the 2019 Six Nations, Daly played at fullback and scored the second try in England's opening 32–20 away win over Ireland, grounding his own grubber kick following Jacob Stockdale's handling error under pressure.

-On 12 August 2019 Elliot was announced as part of the England squad for the rugby World Cup in Japan, having impressed with his electrifying pace and also his ability to kick long range penalties.
+On 12 August 2019, Daly was announced as part of the England squad for the 2019 Rugby World Cup in Japan, having impressed with his pace and his ability to kick long-range penalties.

+In January 2025, Daly was recalled to the senior squad for the 2025 Six Nations Championship.
+He was named on the bench for the second round fixture against France, his first involvement with the national side since featuring in the 2024 tournament.
+Having entered the match with his team behind on the scoreboard, Daly scored the decisive try in the 79th minute, which led to a 26–25 victory for England.